ebayti/MachineLearningJourney/README.md

 3- Calculate the p-value of the $R^2$

 <a> This the fitted line with the equation of $y=0.1+0.78x$

 <img src="https://imgur.com/x5Y7AZu.png" />

 </a>

 #### $R^2$
+-> Does our _least squares_ fits the data better than the mean?

 $$R^2= \frac{SSR(mean)-SSR(line)}{SSR(mean)}$$

+$R^2$ tells us that whether we have less variation around the line than the mean.
+In other words, the line (a/b relationship) explains the 81% of the variation!!